Tribal Lands of Cameroon

 Day 4 - Foumban

-Visit Foumban, home of the Bamoun people.
-We explore the town and visit its art museum as well as the 19th-century royal palace.
-We also visit the central market, one of the most colourful in Cameroon, and walk through the artisans’ quarter.
-The Bamoun are great craftsmen, working with wood and bronze, and most of the pieces they create are exported overseas to collectors.
-Overnight Paradise Hotel or similar.
-(BLD)
+Today we will begin by visiting a local NGO dedicated to traditional architecture and crafts.
+We will then visit Foumban, home of the Bamoun people.
+We explore the town and visit its museum and artisans’ quarter – the Bamoun are great craftsmen, working with wood and bronze, and most of the pieces they create are exported overseas to collectors.
+We may also, depending on availability and schedule, be able to meet the King of Foumban.
+Overnight in Domaine de Petpenoun or similar.
+(B)

 Foumban